 Companies with solid call centers already know this.
 It’s why their leaders use their brand’s mission and vision as a springboard for fostering a service culture.

 For instance, let’s say a company values imaginative problem-solving, encourages employees to pursue their talents, and helps workers develop career paths.
 Call center leaders can use those principles to inform the way they supervise their call center team.

 The result would likely be a group of workers who understand expectations.
 They would know how to uphold standards, policies, and procedures set forth by their company.
 There would be no mysteries, and they could move forward with a deep knowledge of how to serve their company and its customers.

-Encourage your call center staffers to use clear and empathetic communication to show they care.
+Encourage your call center hiring team to use clear and empathetic communication to show they care.
 Lackluster communications cost American companies an estimated $4 billion each year.
 Minimize your potential losses by enabling your team members to offer their humanity.